ChauhanRParth/ChauhanRParth/README.md

 - 🔭 I’m currently working at [Parallax Virtual Arts](https://pvaindia.com/).
 - 🌱 Budding Cybersecurity Expert with a demonstrated knowledge in foundations of iOS Development.
-- 👯 If you want to collaborate contact me on [Telegram](https://t.me/prcios/).
+- 👯 If you want to collaborate contact me on [Telegram](https://t.me/c00kiemonst3r/).
-- 🤞  I use Swift and Flutter frequently.
+- 🤞  I use Swift and Flutter for iOS Development.
 - 💬 Ask me about iOS Development or any Cybersec related stuff.
 - 🎥 Hobbies include Cinematography and Meditation.
 - 😄 Pronouns: He/His